 Volatility in Equilibrium: Asymmetries and Dynamic Dependencies

-Stock market volatility clusters in time, appears fractionally integrated, carries a risk premium, and exhibits asymmetric leverage effects relative to returns.
-At the same time, the volatility risk premium, defined by the difference between the risk-neutral and objective expectations of the volatility, is distinctly less persistent and appears short-memory.
-This paper develops the first internally consistent equilibrium based explanation for all of these empirical facts.
+Stock market volatility clusters in time, carries a risk premium, is fractionally integrated, and exhibits asymmetric leverage effects relative to returns.
+This paper develops a first internally consistent equilibrium based explanation for these longstanding empirical facts.
 The model is cast in continuous-time and entirely self-contained, involving non-separable recursive preferences.
-Our empirical investigations are made possible through the use of newly available high-frequency intra-day data for the VIX volatility index, along with corresponding high-frequency data for the S&P 500 aggregate market portfolio.
-We show that the qualitative implications from the new theoretical model match remarkably well with the distinct shapes and patterns in the sample autocorrelations of the volatility and the volatility risk premium, and the dynamic cross-correlations of the volatility measures with the returns calculated from actual high-frequency intra-day data on the S&P 500 aggregate market and VIX volatility indexes.
+We show that the qualitative theoretical implications from the new model match remarkably well with the distinct shapes and patterns in the sample autocorrelations of the volatility and the volatility risk premium, and the dynamic cross-correlations of the volatility measures with the returns calculated from actual high-frequency intra-day data on the S&P 500 aggregate market and VIX volatility indexes.

 JEL Classification: C22, C51, C52, G12, G13, G14

 Suggested Citation: Suggested Citation